Skip to main content

 list On this page expand_more

-A high-performing direct mail program for a commercial printer is a sequenced, segmented campaign mailed to a clean house list with a clear offer, a personalized creative, and a structured follow-up — typically 3 touches spaced 2–3 weeks apart, producing 5–9% response rates and 300%+ 12-month ROI when executed correctly.
+A high-performing direct mail program for a commercial printer is a sequenced, segmented campaign mailed to a clean house list with a clear offer, a personalized creative, and a structured follow-up: typically 3 touches spaced 2 to 3 weeks apart, producing response rates of 5% to 9% on a house list.
+ANA reports house-list ROI around 56% for 2025, climbing higher when measured over a full customer lifetime.

 Most benchmark reports pull from mixed-industry surveys.
-The numbers in this guide come from Great Reach Communications campaign records for commercial printers, quick-print shops, wide-format studios, and marketing services providers.
-They reflect first-year response rates on house lists vs. rented or modeled prospect lists.
+The benchmarks in this guide come from published industry data for B2B direct mail, primarily the ANA/DMA Response Rate Report.
+They reflect typical first-year response for house lists versus cold prospect lists.

-This is the structure, the sequencing, and the measurement framework that produces results.
-It is built from real campaign data, not industry surveys, so the numbers reflect what actually happens when print shops mail well.
+This is the structure, the sequencing, and the measurement framework behind strong results.
 For the broader marketing context, see our complete guide to marketing for printers.

 What Response Rates Should Printers Expect From Direct Mail?

-First, reactivation campaigns consistently outperform cold acquisition, often by 4x.
-Your lapsed customers already trust you; they just need a reason to come back.
+First, reactivation and house-list campaigns consistently outperform cold acquisition, often by two times or more, because lapsed customers already know and trust you.
 If you have not mailed to accounts that went quiet in the last two years, that list is your lowest-hanging fruit.

-Third, house-list campaigns almost always beat prospect campaigns.
-This is obvious in retrospect, but print shops routinely spend more on cold acquisition than on nurturing the customer base they already own.
+Third, house-list campaigns almost always beat prospect campaigns (ANA/DMA Response Rate Report).
+This is obvious in retrospect, but printers routinely spend more on cold acquisition than on nurturing the customer base they already own.
 Flip that ratio.

 What Does a High-Performing Direct Mail Campaign for Printers Look Like?